Battle of the Wilderness: Getty and Hancock at Orange Plank Road

 Getty held the intersection for hours waiting for Hancock's II Corps to arrive.
 By 3:30 pm, initial elements of Hancock's corps were arriving, and Meade ordered Getty to assault the Confederate line.
 Getty attacked at 4:15 pm while elements of Hancock's II Corps began arriving shortly thereafter.
-Getty was reinforced by Hancock's men, while Confederate commander Heth was reinforced by Wilcox's Division.
+Getty was reinforced by Hancock's men, while Confederate commander Heth was reinforced by Wilcox's division.
 The fighting was fierce, with casualties for the brigade commanded by Brigadier General Alexander Hays particularly high—including Hays who was killed while addressing the 63rd Pennsylvania Infantry Regiment.
+Hays was an old friend of Grant, having attended West Point with him and served with him in the Mexican War, and Grant was saddened to hear the news, remarking that he was not surprised to learn he had died in battle as "It was just like him."
 Attacks and counterattacks continued into the night as casualties grew while neither side gained an advantage.
-Getty's Division was relieved by the II Corps after dark, and Getty's horse was killed in the day's fighting.
+Getty's division was relieved by the II Corps after dark, and Getty's horse was killed in the day's fighting.